DannyBen/docspec/README.md

   `#inspect` string of that exception.
 - If the first line of a code block includes the string `[:ignore_failure]`, the example will not be considered an error if it fails.
+- If the first line of a code block includes the string `[:skip]`, it will be completely ignored.

 To test the `README.md` in the current folder, just run: